Dam Safety Preparedness

 It is important to note that the EAP is not the "off-site" or local government disaster plan for a dam failure.
 EAPs should not include response activities of local/county or State agencies.
 Similarly, local government planning efforts begin where the EAP responsibilities end.
 The development of EAPs provides valuable input for local planners to use in developing "off-site" emergency response plans to address the impacts of a catastrophic dam failure.
 Therefore, regardless of which EAP regulations a dam owner/operator is subject to, each local government should use the risk assessment information in the EAPs to develop a robust hazard-specific Dam Safety Annex to their local Comprehensive Emergency Management Plan (CEMP).

-- Several fact sheets were created to guide both EAP planning and local government planning efforts respectively.
-These include tips and points in how to structure each respective plan, and specific information on the submission EAPs to the NYS Office of Emergency Management.
+Fact sheets are provided below to guide both EAP planning and local government planning efforts respectively.
+These include tips and points in how to structure each respective plan, and specific information on the submission of EAPs to the NYS Office of Emergency Management.